Igalia/wpewebkit.org/about/faq.md

 If you are building an embedded system image yourself, make sure there is at least one font installed that can be used as fallback by [Fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/).
 You can use the `fc-list` program to print the list of known fonts.

+## Why does the browser/launcher (e.g. Cog) crash when trying to play audio?

+If you are building an embedded system image yourself, make sure that the GStreamer elements `autoaudiosink` and `alsasink` are installed.
+Even if your system uses some other audio output by default (PulseAudio, PipeWire, etc.)
+ALSA is always tried as the last fallback if all the other available sinks fail.

 ## Why the browser/launcher (e.g. Cog) does not load local files?

 If you are building an embedded system image yourself, make sure to install